Wimmics/olivaw/docs/tests.md

 ### 1.1.5.
 The outcomes

-An outcome has different properties we will introduce in this section.
+An outcome has different properties that will be introduced in this section.

 **Outcome type**